wprince0288/web-s07-practice-problems/README.md

 1. Open the repository folder in VSCode.
 2. Locate the subfolder containing the practice problems you wish to work on.
-3. If the subfolder contains only `index.html` and `solution.html` files, edit in VSCode and run them using Live Server.
+3. If the subfolder contains `index.html` and `solution.html` files, edit them in VSCode and run them using Live Server.
-4. If the subfolder contains an `app` folder, `cd` into it and run `npm install && npm run dev`.
+4. If the subfolder contains an `app` folder, `cd` into it and run `npm install && npm run dev` in order to run.

 **If you get stuck:**